XLuma/AvatarPresetManager/README.md

 ## Known issues
 - Switching into an avatar only works if that avatar is favorited.
 [This is due to a VRChat bug](`https://feedback.vrchat.com/avatar-30/p/1626-osc-avatar-change-is-not-working`)
-- VRChat discovery, once online, seems to not detect properly if the game is offline